 - Rams Head Deck.
 Student commuter permits for the deck are valid in the deck unless otherwise posted.
 Students without a commuter permit, as well as any employee or visitor, may park in the Rams Head and pay the applicable fee described in Parking Fees.
 No Vehicle shall remain parked for more than a 24-hour period in the deck without exiting and paying the required fees.

 - Parking Validation Coupons and Validation Stamps.
 Departments wishing to pay parking fees for visitors or patients may purchase validation coupons from the Department of Transportation and Parking, which are valid in all pay and hourly visitor parking areas on Campus.
-The One-day validation coupon is valid for 8 hours of parking.
+The one-day validation coupon is valid for 8 hours of parking.
 Fees not covered by the validation coupons are the responsibility of the visitor or patient.
-Parking validation coupons can be obtained by submitting an approved application and payment (Account Number for Direct Transfer (DT), a check, Visa or MasterCard, or cash) to the Department of Transportation and Parking.
-The fees for the various types of parking validation coupons are described in Parking Fees.
+Parking validation coupons can be obtained by submitting an approved application and payment (i.e., Account Number for Direct Transfer (DT), a check, VISA, MasterCard, Discover, or cash) to the Department of Transportation and Parking.
+The fees for the various types of parking validation coupons are described in Section 3-4.
 Departments unable to use the coupons for parking in the visitor pay areas may apply for a validation stamp.
 This stamp is designated for use by the departments to authorize parking for visitors and patients.
 The parking charges will be billed to the hosting department on a monthly basis.
 There will be a monthly processing fee of $10.00 for all validation stamp accounts.
-Validation stamps and coupons are not to be used by employees or students of the University or UNC Hospitals, and any misuse by the aforementioned persons will result in revocation of stamp and coupon privileges for one calendar year with no refund.
+Validation stamps and coupons are not to be used by employees or students of the University or UNC Health, and any misuse by the aforementioned persons will result in revocation of stamp and coupon privileges for one calendar year with no refund.

 - Reserving Spaces in Controlled-access Lots.
 Departments wishing to pay for reserved spaces in the Morehead Lot, Raleigh Road Visitor Lot, or Rams Head Deck must purchase reservation coupons.
 The fees for reservation coupons are listed in Parking Fees.
 A half-day coupon is to be used when a visitor is arriving and leaving before 12:00 p.m. (noon).
 A full-day coupon is used when a visitor arrives before noon and leaves after noon or when they arrive any time after noon.